 RLF is declared separately for the MCG and for the SCG.

 If radio link failure is detected for MCG, and fast MCG link recovery is configured, the UE triggers fast MCG link recovery.
 Otherwise, the UE initiates the RRC connection re-establishment procedure.
 During the execution of PSCell addition or PSCell change, if radio link failure is detected for MCG, the UE initiates the RRC connection re-establishment procedure.

+Editor’s Note: FFS whether MCG link recovery can be supported while the SCG is deactivated.

 During fast MCG link recovery, the UE suspends MCG transmissions for all radio bearers, except SRB0, and reports the failure with MCGFailureInformation message to the MN via the SCG, using the SCG leg of split SRB1 or SRB3.